psobolik/fortune/webservice/deploy/README.md

 # Deploy Fortune API
-To deploy the Fortune API on an Apache server.
+To deploy the Fortune API on an Apache server, specifically `marconi`.

 1. Copy the data files to the server [^1].
 1. Install the application files in `/srv/fortuneapi`